Anantesh-Mohapatra/OnTrack-Docker/README.md

 1. Clone the repository to your local machine, using `git clone https://github.com/Anantesh-Mohapatra/OnTrack-Docker.git`
 2. Use `npm install` to install all necessary modules.
 3. Create a .env file in the project folder and add your API key there (more information in the next section).
-   1. Your .env file should look like this: `REACT_APP_NJTRANSIT_API_KEY=your_api_key_here`
+   1. Backend now proxies NJ Transit API calls.
+Keep your key only in this .env; it is NOT exposed to the browser.
+   2. Example .env:
+      - `REACT_APP_NJTRANSIT_API_KEY=your_api_key_here`
+   3. The frontend automatically prefers `http://localhost:5000` if available; otherwise it uses the deployed Cloud Run URL.
 4. Launch the site by running `npm start` in your terminal.
 The site should automatically open\!

 # API Information

 This project uses the free NJTransit API.
+The backend server exposes `/api/train-data?train=<number>` and securely calls NJ Transit with your API key so the key never reaches the frontend.
 API keys from NJTransit for this particular purpose can be generated up to 10 times a day, and each key can be used up to 40,000 times a day.
 To register for a key and read the API docs, please visit [NJTransit’s developer portal](https://developer.njtransit.com/registration/docs).
 *Note: NJTransit requests that developers use the test environment first, and to refrain from developing in the production environment.
 More information about this can be found in the RailData API documentation.*